Cmdpro/Databank/modchanges.md

-### Fixes
+### Changes
-- Fixed mesh rotations
-- Made server methods redirect to the client methods in a few places
-- Fixed transparent and additive render types
+- Made trails use gradients instead of a single color

 ### Additions
-- Added utils for rendering trails (will get improved later)
+- Added utils for gradients